Petroglyph National Monument: Other controversies

 Suburban development currently affects the Petroglyph National Monument site.
-The city of Albuquerque succeeded with their plans to build a 4 lane highway directly through the site itself.
+The city of Albuquerque succeeded with its plans to build a 4 lane highway directly through the site itself.
+Although there was legal pushback from several groups such as the SAGE Council, a Native-founded citizens' group, the Sierra Club, and the National Trust for Historic Preservation, the project was ultimately completed by relocating nine petroglyphs.
 The issue was featured in the documentary, Reclaiming Their Voice: The Native American Vote in New Mexico & Beyond.